Kaiurungi Hao Ika

 What's the job really like?

-- skipper fishing vessel certificate.
+- have experience on a fishing vessel

 Fishing skippers who run their own boat must hold a fishing permit and Annual Catch Entitlement (ACE) and/or quota shares.